learn-co-curriculum/ruby-oo-complex-objects-design-principles/README.md

 As programmers, we must code for the future.
 What does that mean?
 It means that, inevitably, our programs will grow and require change.
 Let's say you wrote a super cool web application that becomes wildly popular––how will your program change to accommodate more users and more traffic and the needs of those users?
 On the other hand, let's say you build an amazing application for a client who then changes their mind about an important feature.
 What do you do?
 Scrap all of your work and begin again?
 By writing code that is flexible and accommodates change, you won't have to.

-There is another reason why we value design principles as object oriented programmers––our own happiness.
+There is another reason why we value design principles as object-oriented programmers––our own happiness.
 Especially as Rubyists, working in a language specifically designed to be a pleasure to work with, we care about making programs that are a pleasure to code and a pleasure for others to work with.

 > ... we need to focus on humans, on how humans care about doing programming or operating the application of the machines.
 >